Notices for Week Beginning 22nd May 2016

 These main differences predominantly centre on the burial plots and World War 1 memorial plaque.
 The ECC has no wish whatsoever to disregard the memories of those laid to rest in the churchyard or remembered via the plaque inside the Church.
 However they are the parish's memories and people, not theirs, and so began the discussion to relocate them.
 It important to note that St Pauls grounds has never been open to casket burials only cremated remains.
 This means that there are no coffins in the churchyard.
 The burials that are there - approx. 30 - are all of cremated remains and some of these have surviving family members within the congregation of St Pauls.
 It is their wish that the stones and the earth of the original plot of their family members be relocated to an area within the churchyard of St Annes, which will become the St Pauls 'churchyard'.
 An application is in place to the Ecclesiastical court for this to happen, in a sensitive and liturgical manner consistent to the original burial.
 Likewise an application has been put in to the Church commissioners to relocate the war memorial into St Annes.
 This ensures that 'no one is left behind' and all are continued to be held in love for who they were and respect for all they gave.

-The meeting on Monday night is an opportunity for those within the parish to ask questions, hopefully to have any other fears laid to rest and all are very welcome to come along.
 It is hoped that this arrangement will not only see the spiritual flourishing of the parish of St Pauls as it joins with St Annes, it will also see the physical survival of a building, magnificent in structure but also complicated in design, a design which has sadly has been too much to cope with for the congregation members - all 25 of them, for too long.

 In His love,